-My county participates on WAGE$ at Tier Two Higher Education Option (HEO) or Tier Three.
+My county participates on WAGE$ at Tier Three.
 Should I apply to AWARD$?

-The supplement amounts for a Tier Two HEO or Tier Three county are higher than the Tier Two supplements provided by AWARD$.
-If you are an active WAGE$ participant in a Tier Two HEO or Tier Three county, you would receive a higher supplement by staying on WAGE$.
+The supplement amounts for a Tier Three county are higher than the Tier Two supplements provided by AWARD$.
+If you are an active WAGE$ participant in a Tier Three county, you would receive a higher supplement by staying on WAGE$.
 However, the eligibility requirements may be different.
 If you are unfamiliar with your county’s eligibility, please call a WAGE$ counselor at 919-967-3272.
 If you are currently on a waiting list in one of these counties, and there is no waiting list for AWARD$, you may consider moving to AWARD$ with the understanding your supplement would be less.

 I am over income for WAGE$.
 Should I apply for AWARD$?

-It is possible that you may be eligible for AWARD$ if you make $19 per hour or less (including bonuses).
-You must also have a level of education on the AWARD$ scale, be employed in a facility with at least three stars and work at least 35 hours per week with children birth to two.
+It is possible that you may be eligible for AWARD$ if you make $19 per hour or less.
+You must also have a level of education on the AWARD$ scale, be employed in a facility with at least three stars and work at least 30 hours per week with children birth to two.

 Have child care questions?
 We can help!